Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Initial signs that you might need root canal work include:

-Eventually you'll notice these symptoms returning, possibly along with the following signs that the tooth has died and the infection has spread much further:
+Eventually, you’ll notice these symptoms returning, possibly along with the following signs that the tooth has died and the infection has spread much further:

 Going to the dentist as soon as you experience any kind of tooth pain should help prevent the infection from spreading to this more serious stage.
-The tooth root won't heal itself, and the longer you leave it the less chance there is of root canal treatment being successful.
+The tooth root won’t heal itself, and the longer you leave it, the less chance there is of root canal treatment being successful.

-The main priority of your dentist should be to preserve your natural teeth for as long as possible.
-When a tooth is removed it can affect how you eat and put extra strain on the surrounding teeth.
+When a tooth is extracted, it can affect how you eat and put extra strain on the surrounding teeth.
 Over time the jaw bone at the extraction site can recede, causing changes to your facial appearance.

 Your dentist or root canal specialist will usually begin by taking x-rays of the affected area to determine the extent of the infected root canal.
 From these images they will be able to see how many canals the affected tooth has, where they are positioned, and how many of them require treatment.
-They can then plan your procedure and let you know what to expect.

 Note that if you have an infected wisdom tooth, there are certain situations where your dentist may opt to extract it rather than perform a root filling.
 If the tooth hasn't fully erupted, for example, or is in a position that's difficult to clean, your dentist may recommend extraction.

-How long does a root canal take?
+How long does root canal treatment take?

-• Which tools your dentist uses
+- Type of tools that your dentist uses

 How long does root canal treatment last?

 Endodontics is a common dental practice with a relatively high success rate.
-Around 85% of treatments last for at least 8-10 years if the patient maintains good oral hygiene.
+Around 85% of treatments last for at least 8-10 years – if the patient maintains good oral hygiene.
 Many go on to last a lifetime.
 Giving up smoking (if you currently smoke) will help prolong the effectiveness of any dental work while improving the overall state of your teeth.

 If you experience tooth pain years after a root canal, it may be possible to perform a root canal re-treatment and preserve the tooth for even longer.

-Root canal procedure
+Root canal treatment procedure

-Front tooth root canals tend to be more straightforward because they are easier to access and the canals are generally straighter and wider.
+Front tooth root canals tend to be more straightforward since they are easier to access and the canals are generally straighter and wider.
 This means that a root canal on a front tooth is usually quicker to complete than on a tooth at the back of the mouth.
-However, your dentist can't know for certain how complex the treatment will be until they actually access your tooth roots.
+However, your dentist can’t know for certain how complex the treatment will be until they access your tooth roots.

 The exact root canal treatment procedure will vary slightly from one clinic to another, but here is a basic outline of the steps involved:

-Preparation
+Step 1: Preparation

-After taking x-rays to plan your treatment, your dentist or endodontist will administer a local anaesthetic.
-This numbs the area being treated so you shouldn't feel any pain.
+In preparation for a root canal treatment, your dentist or endodontist will administer a local anaesthetic.
+This numbs the area being treated so you shouldn’t feel any pain.

 It's good practice for dentists to fit a waterproof dental dam (cofferdam) while doing root canal work.
 This rubber sheet fits around a single tooth to isolate it from the rest of your mouth.

-This serves three purposes:
+The dental dam serves three main purposes:

-2. You can swallow normally during treatment
+- Allows you to swallow normally during treatment

-Opening the tooth
+Step 2: Opening the tooth

 Using a drill, the dentist will make a hole in the top of your tooth (or at the back of a front tooth) through which he can access the pulp chamber and root system.
 Tiny little files or a mechanical rotary tool help clear away the damaged and dead pulp and nerve tissue from inside the tooth and roots.